Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/README.md

 ## Actions

-### `fetchOrders( siteId: number )`
+### `fetchOrders( siteId: number, page: number )`

-Pull orders from the remote site.
+Pull a page of orders from the remote site.
 Does not run if the orders are loading or already loaded.

 ## Reducer